cartheur/aeon/README.md

 ### How to use this Program

 Clone the repo and run the Aeon.Runtime console application.
+Note that as I am working through the learning mode, the code can appear unstable.
+This is not the case but this delicate feature is what is the meat of the matter.

 ### Backstory